wingleeio/e2n/README.md

 const isPublicRoute = createRouteMatcher(["/join", "/login"]);
 ```

 To change the OAuth providers, you can add or remove them from `@/lib/lucia/oauth`.
 Take a look at the following example adding Discord as an OAuth provider for reference.
+In order for OAuth to work properly, and `id` and `email` must be returned in `getAttributes`

 ```ts
 export const oauth: OAuthProviders = {